marllondevsec/marllondevsec/README.md

 > **"You can't defend what you don't understand.."**
 >- *Marco Ranum*

-🔐 **Cybersecurity · Low-Level Programming · Reverse Engineering · Security Automation · Malware Research**
+🔐 **Cybersecurity · Low-Level Programming · Python • C++ • Windows Internals • Bash**

-I focus on low-level and system-oriented programming, OS internals, reverse engineering, security automation, malware research, and developing tools for pentesting and lab experimentation.
+I focus on building strong foundations in IT and cybersecurity, including:
+- Systems & network administration
+- OS internals and low-level programming
+- Security automation and pentesting labs
+- Reverse engineering and responsible vulnerability research

+Currently exploring entry-level opportunities in **IT Support, NOC, SOC Jr, or Infrastructure**, while continuing to learn and experiment with cybersecurity tools and labs.
 ---

 <!-- Banners focados no seu foco principal -->